Discover your place at UBC

 Faculty with fresh perspectives

-Over the past five years UBC Science has welcomed a top-tier, diverse cohort of new professors from around the globe.
-From the computational to the Earth sciences, from ecology to new materials, from chemistry to the life sciences, you’ll learn from professors with incredible research records, and new perspectives.
+UBC Science recruits top-tier professors from around the world.
+From the computational to the Earth sciences, from ecology to new materials, from chemistry to the life sciences, youll learn from professors with incredible research records, and new perspectives.

 An image of a professor speaking to two student sitting at a table.